steve12345585/SnipeOffice/sdext/source/pdfimport/README.md

 files to really cut down the number of primitives, but takes some getting used to.

-- The xpdfimport binary can be run independently of the rest of LibreOffice to allow the translated stream to be examined:
+- The xpdfimport binary can be run independently of the rest of SnipeOffice to allow the translated stream to be examined:

         ./instdir/program/xpdfimport problem.pdf < /dev/null > stream 2> binarystream